sankarvj/relay/README.md

 - AND/OR in segmentation/workflow
 - Add aggregation <,> in "IN" of list rule engine
 - Stop cyclic looping of references - pivot.go
-- comments for notes/meetings
+- comments for notes/meetings - half completed
 - Add aggregation funcs in the rGraph segmentation.
 - Task Reminder - notification
 - e-mail integration watch needs to be called every day.
 - receive email and associate - more info on email readme
 - implement BulkCreate/BulkUpdate/BulkDelete in relationship
-- all the query must have the accountID (MUST, MUST) / teamID(can leave in some places)
+- all the query must have the accountID (MUST, MUST)

+- email from app to users for signup, updates such as - (@mention/assigned/status change/new ticket)
+- email with in entity - user has to integrate and read/write
+- email as inbox - not needed now.
+- calendar reminder